-This preserved railway has been running in the KwaZulu Natal National Park for over twenty-five years, and it is certainly one of the most interesting ways to see the superb scenery of this national park.
+This preserved railway has been running in the KwaZulu Natal National Park for over 25 years, and it is certainly one of the most interesting ways to see the superb scenery of this national park.
 The train is pulled behind a historic steam engine and runs from the station at Kloof to Inchaga.
-There are some very steep sections along the line as it climbs through the 1000 Hills region, and you can really see the train having to work to pull the vintage coaches up the hills.
+There are some very steep sections along the line as it climbs through the 1000 Hills region, and you can see the train having to work to pull the vintage coaches up the hills.

 Nairobi to Mombasa, Kenya